marcelarie/sass-instagram-clone/README.md

 The main difference its how they handle the load. `@import` makes all globally accessible.
 This enables an endless chain of imported files where it's difficult to trace where your variables and mixins are coming from.
-Thats why `@import` isn't recommended anymore by SASS.
+Thats why `@import` isn't recommended anymore by Sass.

-## 17. How can we import other CSS/SASS files in SASS?
+## 17. How can we import other CSS/Sass files in Sass?
 Give an example
 The file to import will be `_reset.sass`

 ```sass